Why .COM is the King of Domain Names

 Benefits of Using Namecheap to Register Your .com

-When you register a .com domain from Namecheap, you’ll enjoy a year of WhoisGuard privacy protection plus two months of our Private Email service absolutely free.
-And if you want to offer your customers enhanced encryption and safety, try Namecheap’s PositiveSSL for just $1.99 for the first year with the purchase of a new domain.
+When you register a .com domain from Namecheap, you’ll enjoy a year of Domain Privacy protection plus two months of our Private Email service absolutely free.
+And if you want to offer your customers enhanced encryption and safety, try Namecheap’s PositiveSSL at an exclusive price for your first year of any new registration.

 And as with all our domains, you’ll also get Namecheap’s outstanding 24/7 customer support and reliable DNS service.